JeremyLikness/jeremylikness-blog/content/blog/2019-Year-in-Review/index.md

 ## Retrospective: Major Goals for 2019

 Let's get into some more interesting goals and stats.
-For reference, this was my 2018 post:
+For reference, [this was my 2018 post](/blog/2018-12-23_year-of.net-core-angular-and-web-api-design-2018-in-review).

-{{<relativelink "blog/2018-12-23_year-of.net-core-angular-and-web-api-design-2018-in-review">}}

 How did I do with my goals for 2019?
 Here are my retrospective comments.